It’s no secret that coal-fired generation in the U.S. has faced significant challenges in the past five years.

 This year, for instance, Texas hit a new wind production record of 16.1 GW.
 And solar production in California continues to break records with renewable energy achieving 50 percent of the total generation load.

-Yet, the integration of renewable energy is only adding to instability of the grid because renewables are intermittent.
+Yet, the integration of renewable energy is only adding to instability of the grid because of the intermittency of the renewables.
+This instability is creating wide variably in market pricing for generators.

-In fact, wind generation can experience a rapid drop off, creating increased demand on the fossil generators.
-This dynamic has created occasional negative pricing in CAL ISO.
+In fact, wind or solar generation can experience a rapid drop off, creating increased demand on the fossil generators resulting in a spike in pricing.

 Modernization of automation in power plants can address the instability associated with these recent changes, and bring along a variety of other benefits.